Download Zoom Word version here.

 - Zoom meetings are different than Zoom Accessibility features may vary as indicated below.

-It is not possible to correct for all problems of accessibility on small screens, such as mobile devices.
+It is not possible to correct all problems of accessibility on small screens, such as mobile devices.
 It is best to tell participants during registration that content is typically best accessed through a desktop or laptop computer.
 People with and without disabilities may access content through the Zoom desktop client, mobile app, or web browser on a mobile device or tablet.
 However, the best experience will be achieved through a desktop or laptop using the desktop client (not directly through the browser, or web clients).
 There may also be different experiences using different web browsers.
 Check the most recent information from Zoom about accessing meetings through the web (vs. the app) for more information.

 Provide an email or phone number for voice and texting to assist with accessibility barriers during the event and during the registration period.
 Ensure that someone responds within a reasonable period and that responders know how to answer questions and resolve problems and/or know whom to contact for help.

-Here is language that we adapted from Microsoft and use for our events.
+Here is a language that we adapted from Microsoft and use for our events.
 Please note, this has worked quite well for Disability:IN:

 “[Company Name] is committed to a welcoming, accessible experience.
 If you need accommodations or accessibility to join and participate in the (event name), please specify your request in the comment box below.”